 Scholarships for The DO School Fellows

 A total of 17 young entrepreneurs participated in the Apprenticeship Challenge.
 For ten weeks, the fellows worked together in Brazil to devise a measure to promote vocational education.
 After this period, the fellows returned to their respective home countries to continue to develop their own enterprises.
-During this time, they will continue to be supported through mentoring and coaching programmes.
+During this time, they were supported through mentoring and coaching programmes.